 In such instances, our usual spirit of desire is not merely superficial; it runs much deeper and craves to satisfy something more primal.
 Have you ever wanted something so badly that to not have it would mean your life is not worth living?
 To get it, you might have struggled beyond means, spent more than you could afford, demeaned yourself with begging, stealing or borrowing, even violating the rights and prerogatives of others.
 Perhaps you caused terrible harm.
 In the end, was it worth all the drama, the anguish and the pain?

-If this sounds extreme, you can be sure that Pluto is somehow involved with Venus.
+If this sounds extreme, you can be sure Pluto is somehow involved with Venus.

 One might say we become spellbound by Pluto’s force over Venus.
-We get so transfixed or distracted with attaining our gift, that nothing else seems to matter.
-So intense is this magnetic force that we are likely to abandon all other interests, crush any obstacles.
-We go to any length, pay any price, renounce any liberty or comfort, perform hideously grotesque acts, violate every sacred moral code just to possess the prize…
+We get so transfixed or distracted with attaining our gift that nothing else seems to matter.
+So intense is this magnetic force that we are likely to abandon all other interests and crush any obstacles.
+We go to any length, pay any price, renounce any liberty or comfort, perform hideously grotesque acts, and violate every sacred moral code just to possess the prize…

 …and possess it we must, even if the damned thing kills us.

-The question is here: do we ever possess the thing we love, or are we indeed the ones who become ‘possessed’ by love?
+The question is: do we ever possess the thing we love, or are we indeed the ones who become ‘possessed’ by love?

 On her own, Venus is the gentle, easing, divinely feminine force that governs our power of attraction.
 Venus rules over our ‘choice’ or ‘taste’ principle, and we sense her allure whenever there is something in our midst (our mind) that we should like to draw closer to our heart – to make ‘ours’.